 Preparing for the Furniture to Arrive and Installed

-Before furniture arrives, Buyer will discuss with department what they would like done with surplus furniture items.
+Before furniture arrives, the purchasing agent will discuss with department what they would like done with surplus furniture items.
 Furniture can be stored in Ginsberg at a cost to department, salvaged, or moved to another department.
-Buyer will make the determination on surplus items if they are to go into salvage area in warehouse or be disposed.
+Purchasing agent will make the determination on surplus items if they are to go into salvage area in warehouse or be disposed.

-When the buyer receives the date furniture is expected to arrive, she will send this information to the department, ITS, Physical Plant and any others involved to give them an idea when installation may occur.
+When the purchasing agent receives the date furniture is expected to arrive, she will send this information to the department, ITS, Physical Plant and any others involved to give them an idea when installation may occur.

-After furniture is delivered, the Buyer will work with department and installers to set an installation date.
-Buyer will notify appropriate ITS and Physical Plant staff.
+After furniture is delivered, the purchasing agent will work with department and installers to set an installation date.
+Buyer will again notify appropriate ITS and Physical Plant staff.
 Any data/voice and electrical work should have been completed or be completed prior to installation date.
 ITS will schedule any computer equipment to be moved and then reinstalled.
 Physical Plant staff will schedule the removal of furniture as needed.

 Furniture will be installed as illustrated on approved drawings.
 Installers will not deviate from the drawings.
+Please do not ask the installers to do additional work during this time without consulting the purchasing agent first.
 Installation service will include the inspection of the new furnishings, wiping the new furnishings clean of smudges and dirt, as well as removal and proper recycling/disposal of cardboard, trash and other materials.

 Installation services do not include the cleaning of existing furnishings and equipment that are being reused unless this service was specifically requested and included in the quote.

-After installation, Buyer should be notified if you want to make a change.
+After installation, purchasing agent should be notified if you want to make a change.
 There will be an additional charge for the designer, installers, and any additional product needed.

-The furniture installers are expected to carefully look over the furniture and report any problems to the vendor and the Buyer.
+The furniture installers are expected to carefully look over the furniture and report any problems to the vendor and the purchasing agent.
 However, we urge you to also carefully look over the furniture.
 Verify: